milvus-io/pymilvus/doc/source/contribute.rst

 Contributing Guideline
 ======================

-1. add unittests for your codes
+1. Add unittests for your codes
-2. pass pylint check
+2. Pass pylint check
 3. For docs, run ``make html`` to see if runable.